AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/best-practices.md

         - Free up disk space–Clear the cache, and clean the `/log` and `/tmp` directories before deploying.

-- **Plan and perform a successful upgrade on local and integration environments, before deploying to Staging**–After upgrade, test your deployment and resolve any issues.
+- **Plan and perform a successful upgrade on local and integration environments, before deploying to Staging**–After the upgrade, test your deployment and resolve any issues.

 - **Merge code to Staging, and then to Production**–Test and resolve any issues in the Staging environment before pushing changes to the Production environment.